JayLau123/Quick-start/README.md

     python --version

-If any package is missing during the running of Jupyter notebook, you can directly open a new terminal to install the corresponding package:
+#### If any package is missing during the running of Jupyter notebook, you can directly open a new terminal to install the corresponding package:

 pip install XXX

+#### Check if any packages have been installed on your computer system.
+For example, 'numpy'

+    import numpy as np
+    print("Numpy version:", np.__version__)

 ## PyPI(Python Package Index)